makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ...
 ```

-Next, add a new [Effect Hook](https://reactjs.org/docs/hooks-effect.html) that calls the FingerprintJS library's `load()` method.
+Next, add a new [Effect Hook](https://reactjs.org/docs/hooks-effect.html) that calls the Fingerprint library's `load()` method.
 This will retrieve an agent instance for the current user, so when you call `get()`, you'll be able to log the current user's fingerprint to your console.

-In order to display the `visitorId` that FingerprintJS generates, you can also add a [State Hook](https://reactjs.org/docs/hooks-state.html):
+In order to display the `visitorId` that Fingerprint generates, you can also add a [State Hook](https://reactjs.org/docs/hooks-state.html):

 ```javascript
 ...